Handle Insurance Reversals (Post a “Takeback”)

 Video: Watch Reverse an Insurance Payment (Post a Takeback) to learn more.

-Automatically Post Reversals
+Post Reversals Automatically

 When you autopost an ERA that contains a payment reversal, PCC EHR can usually post both the reversal and the updated adjudication from the payor.
-When this occurs, a reversal adjustment is linked to the original payment and associated with the provider of the originally linked charges.

 Manually Reverse an Insurance Payment